For the Employee

 For the University

-As the employer, the University is required to file all issued 1095-C and 1095-B forms with the IRS by March 31st for the previous calendar year.
+As the employer, the university must file all issued 1095-C and 1095-B forms with the IRS by March 31st for the previous calendar year.

-♦ The university does not provide 1095-A's.
-Those should be obtained from the health insurance exchange.
+- The university does not provide 1095-A's.
+The employee should obtain those from the health insurance exchange.

 Waiving Health Coverage

-If you waive health insurance through the university and you are not covered under another health plan that provides minimum value coverage, the maximum amount of University Credits (General Credit and Shared Savings Credits) that can roll into a health care FSA is $500.
+If you waive health insurance through the university and are not covered under another health plan that provides minimum value coverage, the maximum amount of university credits (general benefit credit and shared savings credits) that can roll into a health care FSA is $500.

-Please note: A spouse or dependent child for who you seek reimbursement of expenses through the health care FSA must be enrolled in a plan that provides minimum value coverage during the time the expenses were incurred.
+Please note: A spouse or dependent child for whom you seek reimbursement of expenses through the health care FSA must be enrolled in a plan that provides minimum value coverage when spouse or dependent incurred the expenses.
 It is your responsibility to notify University Benefits immediately if your enrollment status in other health insurance changes.